-Coaching children and adults are two very different beasts.
-The different physical and psychological needs of kids, adolescents and indeed adults require a readjustment in how you approach your coaching session.
+Coaching kids and coaching adults are very different challenges.
+The different physical and psychological needs of children, adolescents and adults require a readjustment in how you approach your coaching session.

-Seen as you aren't a kid anymore, it can often a daunting task when trying to get into the minds of children and maintain their enthusiasm during sport.
-To help you along, here are a number of pointers for engaging youth players in sport.
+As an adult, it can be a daunting task to get into the minds of children and maintain their enthusiasm.
+To help you along, here are a number of coaching tips for engaging youth players in sport.

-As an adult coach, you've trained through plenty of adult-tailored sessions and likely coached a few yourself.
+As an adult coach, you've trained under plenty of different coaching styles, taken part in adult-tailored sessions, and likely coached a few yourself.
 You'd be forgiven for simply sticking to what you know and applying that structure to youth sessions – but you'd be making a mistake if you did.

-Children are not scaled down adults.
-It may seems obvious, but it means that you'll have to realign your expectations on why the participants in your youth session turn up and what's best for the their development.
-These expectations differ widely when compared to those of adults.
+Children are not the same as adults.
+It may seem obvious, but it means you will have to realign your expectations on why the participants in your youth session turn up and what is best for their development.
+These expectations differ widely compared to those of adults.

-For kids, taking part in sport is predominantly done for fun.
-Unlike adults, the result, league table position and general competitive spirit to win at all costs aren't as strong – they turn up purely to engage in a healthy and exciting sporting activity.
+For kids, taking part in sport is predominantly for fun.
+A child’s sports team might be their core group of friends.
+The result and league table position are generally not as important.
+Children often turn up to engage in a healthy and exciting sporting activity.

-Take the pressure off and treat your participants as people.
-Ranting and raving at a heavy defeat or working players into the ground during training will do nothing to feed their enthusiasm to turn up and play twice a week.
+When coaching youth sports, take the pressure off and treat your participants as people.
+Ranting and raving at a heavy defeat or working players into the ground during training could hurt their self esteem, and it does nothing to feed their enthusiasm to turn up and play twice a week.

-Fun and creativity are the name of the game
+2) Fun and creativity are the name of the game, with some competition

-To ensure youth participants feel consistently exciting by turning out for your team, fun is an ingredient you need to add in particularly large doses.
+To ensure young athletes feel regularly excited to turn out for your team, fun is an ingredient you need to add in particularly large doses.

-Retracting a little on what we said earlier, competition is a healthy way to boost the fun factor in youth coaching.
-Introduce games into every aspect of your coaching session and participants will play off one another, striving to match their fellow players and improve in the process.
+Nevertheless, some competition is a healthy way to boost the fun factor in youth coaching.
+Introduce games into every aspect of your coaching session and participants will strive to match their fellow players and improve themselves in the process.

 For you, it's important to frame these games as mainly fun-orientated.
 Don't emphasise a winner and loser during games, and don't skew the games to favour those who are the best at your chosen sport, or the biggest and strongest physically.

-As a youth coach in sport, you're responsibility is much greater than just teaching kids a few tricks at your given sport.
-During their childhood years, kids are undergoing vital psychological development, and the role the youth coach plays in developing these areas can shape their adult life.
+As a youth coach, your responsibility is much greater than just teaching kids a few tricks at your given sport.
+During their childhood years, kids are undergoing vital psychological development, and the role a youth coach plays in developing these areas can shape their adult life.

 As a result, developing a child's confidence, self-esteem and motivation should be as central to your coaching as making them better at sport.
 One significant way you can do this is by feedback, both from coach to player and from player to coach.